Jahaja/psdash/README.md

 Apart from [Flask's built-in configuration values](http://flask.pocoo.org/docs/config/#builtin-configuration-values) there's a few psdash specific ones as well:

 `PSDASH_AUTH_USERNAME`<br>
-When this value and `PSDASH_AUTH_PASSWORD` has a value Basic Authentication will be enabled with the provided credentials.
+When this value and `PSDASH_AUTH_PASSWORD` is set, Basic Authentication will be enabled with the provided credentials.
 The username of the basic authentication

 `PSDASH_AUTH_PASSWORD`<br>